Originally published 7/20/21, Updated on 5/16/25.

 2. Open enrollment is when employees can make sure next year’s benefits fit their new needs.

 A lot can change in a year.
 Maybe an employee is planning to have a baby.
 Perhaps they know they have surgery coming up.
-Retirement could be looming.
-They need to enroll in Medicare.
+They may have started thinking about retirement planning.
 Whatever their change in circumstance is, their current medical plan might not be the best financial option for next year.

-Ideally, your employees have access to a benefits engagement tool to help walk them through the costs and benefits of each of their options, based on anticipated care and needs.
-But at the very least, thoughtful messaging can remind them to consider how their big life changes might affect their benefits, and offer financial guidance on options to consider.
+Ideally, your employees have access to a benefits decision support tool to help walk them through the costs and benefits of each of their options, based on anticipated care and needs.
+But at the very least, thoughtful and personal benefits communication can remind them to consider how their big life changes might affect their benefits, and offer financial guidance on options to consider.

 3. Open enrollment is when employees can take stock of all their financial goals and obligations, benefits-related or otherwise.

 Remember, the desire for knowledge and understanding is there!
-81% of employees would like to feel confident that they’re making benefit choices that lead to the best care at the lowest cost.
+Employees want to feel confident that they’re making benefit choices that lead to the best care at the lowest cost.

-Here’s how you can help with their high-level financial wellness check-up:
+Here’s how you can help with their high-level financial wellness check-up this open enrollment:

 - Provide financial guidance around which problems to tackle first and how to create both short- and long-term goals.